marcusoftnet/marcusoftnet.github.io/_posts/2020-03-21-experience-report-first-week-of--x--mobs-going-remote.md

 What we did add was a tool used by (mainly?) gamers; [Discord](https://discordapp.com/).
 It's an app to communicate over text and voice, but also allows you to easily share your screen.
 I knew nothing about this tool as we started this week but it's quite simple to set up and even the free version works pretty well - we paid for upgrades as we have some special demands.

-Creating a Discord server is literary as simple as clicking a `+`-button and naming your server.
+Creating a Discord server is literary literally as simple as clicking a `+`-button and naming your server.
 You can then invite people to the server to start to interact with each other.
 You can create roles and permissions (we have done this, thanks to our instructor Zach that had a lot of knowledge) - but you can also do this later if you want.

 Discord is organized around the concept of channels - you can think about these as rooms.
 They come in two types; text and voice.
 Text channels are just about the same as Slack and we have used that to take questions during screen sharing lecture, sharing text stuff (code) within the mobs, etc.